Skip to content

 While in-house at Catalina Marketing Corporation, she led and managed contracts management teams, delivering $6.1B in consumer value, designed data use and governance programs, negotiated business critical data network agreements, and oversaw product development, legal training, automation, and operations, intellectual property portfolios, and all cross-functional pre-litigation compliance and collaboration with tax, finance, and internal audit.
 She also led her company’s patent and invention review committee, formed and chaired the company’s data usage committee, directed the legal team’s training and internship program, and served as an executive officer of all 8 company-affiliated domestic subsidiaries.

-Amy was a visiting clinical instructor at Harvard Law School’s Transactional Law Clinic, training, teaching, and mentoring law students in business and non-profit law.
-She was also a lecturer at Boston University School of Law where she taught courses on effective in-house counseling, and on drafting and negotiating transactional contracts, with an emphasis on the importance and role of attorneys in building thriving businesses.
+Amy was a visiting clinical instructor at Harvard Law School’s Transactional Law Clinic.
+She was also a lecturer at Boston University School of Law where she taught courses on effective in-house counseling, and on drafting and negotiating transactional contracts to build thriving businesses.

 Education